rust-lang/rust-forge/src/compiler/membership.md

 which should make one eligible for membership.
 Such tasks would include organizing meetings, participating in meetings, bisecting and triaging issues, writing documentation, working on the rustc-dev-guide.
-The most important criteria for elevation to compiler team member, in particular, is **regular and consistent** participation.
-The most important criteria for elevation to maintainer is **actively shaping the direction of the team or compiler**.
+The most important criterion for elevation to compiler team member, in particular, is **regular and consistent** participation.
+The most important criterion for elevation to maintainer is **actively shaping the direction of the team or compiler**.

 ## Alumni status